flutter-form-builder-ecosystem/form_builder_validators/README.md

 ### Bool validators

+- `FormBuilderValidators.hasLowercaseChars()` - requires the field's to contain a specified number of lowercase characters.
+- `FormBuilderValidators.hasNumericChars()` - requires the field's to contain a specified number of numeric characters.
 - `FormBuilderValidators.hasSpecialChars()` - requires the field's to contain a specified number of special characters.
 - `FormBuilderValidators.hasUppercaseChars()` - requires the field's to contain a specified number of uppercase characters.
-- `FormBuilderValidators.hasLowercaseChars()` - requires the field's to contain a specified number of lowercase characters.
-- `FormBuilderValidators.hasNumericChars()` - requires the field's to contain a specified number of numeric characters.
+- `FormBuilderValidators.isFalse()` - requires the field's to be false.
 - `FormBuilderValidators.isTrue()` - requires the field's to be true.
-- `FormBuilderValidators.isFalse()` - requires the field's to be false.

 ### Collection validators

 - `FormBuilderValidators.containsElement()` - requires the field's to be in the provided list.
+- `FormBuilderValidators.equalLength()` - requires the length of the field's value to be equal to the provided minimum length.
+- `FormBuilderValidators.maxLength()` - requires the length of the field's value to be less than or equal to the provided maximum size.
+- `FormBuilderValidators.minLength()` - requires the length of the field's value to be greater than or equal to the provided minimum length.
+- `FormBuilderValidators.range()` - requires the field's to be within a range.
 - `FormBuilderValidators.unique()` - requires the field's to be unique in the provided list.

 ### Core validators

+- `FormBuilderValidators.aggregate()` - runs the validators in parallel, collecting all errors.
 - `FormBuilderValidators.compose()` - runs each validator against the value provided.
 - `FormBuilderValidators.conditional()` - conditionally runs a validator against the value provided.
-- `FormBuilderValidators.or()` - runs each validator against the value provided and passes when any works.
-- `FormBuilderValidators.transform()` - transforms the value before running the validator.
-- `FormBuilderValidators.aggregate()` - runs the validators in parallel, collecting all errors.
-- `FormBuilderValidators.log()` - runs the validator and logs the value at a specific point in the validation chain.
-- `FormBuilderValidators.skipWhen()` - runs the validator and skips the validation when a certain condition is met.
 - `FormBuilderValidators.defaultValue()` - runs the validator using the default value when the provided value is null.
 - `FormBuilderValidators.equal()` - requires the field's value to be equal to the provided object.
+- `FormBuilderValidators.log()` - runs the validator and logs the value at a specific point in the validation chain.
+- `FormBuilderValidators.notEqual()` - requires the field's value to be not equal to the provided object.
+- `FormBuilderValidators.or()` - runs each validator against the value provided and passes when any works.
 - `FormBuilderValidators.required()` - requires the field to have a non-empty value.
+- `FormBuilderValidators.skipWhen()` - runs the validator and skips the validation when a certain condition is met.
+- `FormBuilderValidators.transform()` - transforms the value before running the validator.

 ### Datetime validators

+- `FormBuilderValidators.dateFuture()` - requires the field's value to be in the future.
+- `FormBuilderValidators.datePast()` - requires the field's value to be a in the past.
+- `FormBuilderValidators.dateRange()` - requires the field's value to be a within a date range.
+- `FormBuilderValidators.dateTime()` - requires the field's value to be a valid date time.
 - `FormBuilderValidators.date()` - requires the field's value to be a valid date string.
-- `FormBuilderValidators.dateTime()` - requires the field's value to be a valid date time.
-- `FormBuilderValidators.dateRange()` - requires the field's value to be a within a date range.
-- `FormBuilderValidators.datePast()` - requires the field's value to be a in the past.
-- `FormBuilderValidators.dateFuture()` - requires the field's value to be in the future.
 - `FormBuilderValidators.time()` - requires the field's value to be a valid time string.

 ### File validators

-- `FormBuilderValidators.path()` - requires the field's to be a valid file or folder path.
 - `FormBuilderValidators.fileExtension()` - requires the field's value to a valid file extension.
+- `FormBuilderValidators.fileName()` - requires the field's to be a valid file name.
 - `FormBuilderValidators.fileSize()` - requires the field's to be less than the max size.
-- `FormBuilderValidators.fileName()` - requires the field's to be a valid file name.
+- `FormBuilderValidators.path()` - requires the field's to be a valid file or folder path.

+### Finance validators

+- `FormBuilderValidators.bic()` - requires the field's to be a valid BIC.
+- `FormBuilderValidators.creditCardCVC()` - requires the field's value to be a valid credit card CVC number.
+- `FormBuilderValidators.creditCardExpirationDate()` - requires the field's value to be a valid credit card expiration date and can check if not expired yet.
+- `FormBuilderValidators.creditCard()` - requires the field's value to be a valid credit card number.
+- `FormBuilderValidators.iban()` - requires the field's to be a valid IBAN.

+### Identity validators

+- `FormBuilderValidators.password()` - requires the field's to be a valid password that matched required conditions.
+- `FormBuilderValidators.ssn()` - requires the field's to be a valid SSN (Social Security Number).
+- `FormBuilderValidators.username()` - requires the field's to be a valid username that matched required conditions.
+- `FormBuilderValidators.zipCode()` - requires the field's to be a valid zip code.

 ### Network validators

 - `FormBuilderValidators.email()` - requires the field's value to be a valid email address.
 - `FormBuilderValidators.ip()` - requires the field's value to be a valid IP address.
-- `FormBuilderValidators.url()` - requires the field's value to be a valid URL.
-- `FormBuilderValidators.portNumber()` - requires the field's to be a valid port number.
-- `FormBuilderValidators.macAddress()` - requires the field's to be a valid MAC address.
 - `FormBuilderValidators.latitude()` - requires the field's to be a valid latitude.
 - `FormBuilderValidators.longitude()` - requires the field's to be a valid longitude.
+- `FormBuilderValidators.macAddress()` - requires the field's to be a valid MAC address.
+- `FormBuilderValidators.phoneNumber()` - requires the field's value to be a valid phone number.
+- `FormBuilderValidators.portNumber()` - requires the field's to be a valid port number.
+- `FormBuilderValidators.url()` - requires the field's value to be a valid URL.

 ### Numeric validators

+- `FormBuilderValidators.between()` - requires the field's to be between two numbers.
+- `FormBuilderValidators.evenNumber()` - requires the field's to be an even number.
 - `FormBuilderValidators.integer()` - requires the field's value to be an integer.
-- `FormBuilderValidators.oddNumber()` - requires the field's to be an odd number.
-- `FormBuilderValidators.evenNumber()` - requires the field's to be an even number.
-- `FormBuilderValidators.between()` - requires the field's to be between two numbers.
 - `FormBuilderValidators.max()` - requires the field's value to be less than or equal to the provided number.
-- `FormBuilderValidators.maxLength()` - requires the length of the field's value to be less than or equal to the provided maximum size.
-- `FormBuilderValidators.maxWordsCount()` - requires the word count of the field's value to be less than or equal to the provided maximum count.
 - `FormBuilderValidators.min()` - requires the field's value to be greater than or equal to the provided number.
-- `FormBuilderValidators.minLength()` - requires the length of the field's value to be greater than or equal to the provided minimum length.
-- `FormBuilderValidators.minWordsCount()` - requires the word count of the field's value to be greater than or equal to the provided minimum count.
+- `FormBuilderValidators.negativeNumber()` - requires the field's to be a negative number.
-- `FormBuilderValidators.equalLength()` - requires the length of the field's value to be equal to the provided minimum length.
+- `FormBuilderValidators.notZeroNumber()` - requires the field's to be not a number zero.
 - `FormBuilderValidators.numeric()` - requires the field's value to be a valid number.
+- `FormBuilderValidators.oddNumber()` - requires the field's to be an odd number.
 - `FormBuilderValidators.positiveNumber()` - requires the field's to be a positive number.
-- `FormBuilderValidators.negativeNumber()` - requires the field's to be a negative number.
-- `FormBuilderValidators.notZeroNumber()` - requires the field's to be not a number zero.

 ### String validators

 - `FormBuilderValidators.alphabetical()` - requires the field's to contain only alphabetical characters.
+- `FormBuilderValidators.contains()` - requires the substring to be in the field's value.
+- `FormBuilderValidators.endsWith()` - requires the substring to be the end of the field's value.
+- `FormBuilderValidators.lowercase()` - requires the field's value to be lowercase.
+- `FormBuilderValidators.matchNot()` - requires the field's value to not match the provided regex pattern.
 - `FormBuilderValidators.match()` - requires the field's value to match the provided regex pattern.
+- `FormBuilderValidators.maxWordsCount()` - requires the word count of the field's value to be less than or equal to the provided maximum count.
-- `FormBuilderValidators.notMatch()` - requires the field's value to not match the provided regex pattern.
+- `FormBuilderValidators.minWordsCount()` - requires the word count of the field's value to be greater than or equal to the provided minimum count.
+- `FormBuilderValidators.singleLine()` - requires the field's string to be a single line of text.
+- `FormBuilderValidators.startsWith()` - requires the substring to be the start of the field's value.
 - `FormBuilderValidators.uppercase()` - requires the field's value to be uppercase.
-- `FormBuilderValidators.lowercase()` - requires the field's value to be lowercase.
-- `FormBuilderValidators.singleLine()` - requires the field's string to be a single line of text.

 ### Use-case validators

-- `FormBuilderValidators.creditCard()` - requires the field's value to be a valid credit card number.
-- `FormBuilderValidators.creditCardExpirationDate()` - requires the field's value to be a valid credit card expiration date and can check if not expired yet.
+- `FormBuilderValidators.base64()` - requires the field's to be a valid base64 string.
-- `FormBuilderValidators.creditCardCVC()` - requires the field's value to be a valid credit card CVC number.
+- `FormBuilderValidators.colorCode()` - requires the field's value to be a valid color code.
-- `FormBuilderValidators.iban()` - requires the field's to be a valid IBAN.
-- `FormBuilderValidators.bic()` - requires the field's to be a valid BIC.
 - `FormBuilderValidators.isbn()` - requires the field's to be a valid ISBN.
+- `FormBuilderValidators.json()` - requires the field's to be a valid json string.
 - `FormBuilderValidators.uuid()` - requires the field's to be a valid uuid.
-- `FormBuilderValidators.colorCode()` - requires the field's value to be a valid color code.
-- `FormBuilderValidators.base64()` - requires the field's to be a valid base64 string.
-- `FormBuilderValidators.json()` - requires the field's to be a valid json string.
-- `FormBuilderValidators.password()` - requires the field's to be a valid password that matched required conditions.
-- `FormBuilderValidators.zipCode()` - requires the field's to be a valid zip code.

 ## Extension methods used for chaining validators